jojo157/FundCentreGame/README.md

 ### Strategy

 The Fund Centre Game was created with the purpose of providing a solution to make it easy and fun for our sales and customer support colleagues to become more familiar with our investment fund offering.
-The game will help to associate the risk level and management style with the funds we offer.
-Game-based learning has been shown to be a more effective trainning method than e-learning.
-An employee will perform better on a learning task when presented with the learning in an engaged and stimulating nature.
+The game will help them to associate the risk level and management style with the funds we offer.
+Game-based learning has been shown to be a more effective training method than e-learning.
+An employee will perform better on a learning task when presented with an engaging and stimulating environment.

 #### User Needs

 ##### As a site user
 - I want to be able to learn about the funds available and the risk that fund has.
 - I want to be able to learn the fund management style in an effortless way.
-- I want to contact the site owner if I want to request more information about any particular funds or give feedback.
+- I want to contact the site owner to request more information about any particular funds or give feedback if needed.
 - I want to be able to increment my knowledge at a pace that suits me.
-- I want to feel encourage to continue learning.
+- I want to feel encouraged to continue learning.

 ##### As the business owner
-- I want my employess to engage with the funds that we offer to learn the risk and management style.
+- I want my employees to engage with the funds that we offer to learn the risk and management style.
 - I want them to go to our fund centre website to learn more after completing the game.
-- I want my employess to be able to upskill in a flexible manner by offering a website that is accessible outside the intranet.
+- I want my employees to be able to upskill in a flexible manner by offering a website that is accessible outside the intranet.

 ### Scope